billspat/multiweatherapi/docs/campbell.md

 4. Addtional Endpoint information

    - Full information about the Campbell Cloud API can be found at https://docs.campbellcloud.io/api/.
 This site includes all available API calls, their correct use and formatting.
+   - Additionally product manual may be located at https://help.campbellsci.com/cloud-en/home.htm.

 ### Python Binding